oozone/projecten-3-2017-2018-webapp-g_wp_md_jb_1020/readme.md

 The adminsection is CRUD-oriented for matches, teams, players and locations.

+#### API
+The API-routes can be found at: https://documenter.getpostman.com/view/2365272/waterpolo-api/7EK4VvF

 #### Contributors
 This part of the project was completely made by **Matthias Vanooteghem**.